JinoArch/tech-repo/content/Blogs/systems_engineer.md

 ![](/images/interview.png)

 First view, I was a bit afraid by the length of the question.
 But when they said deadline is 24 hours.
 I got my confidence back.
 As a devops engineer I am never into systems engineer position.
-But I do had the confidence that whatever question, anyone give me in IT I can do it from scratch.
+But I do had the confidence that whatever question, anyone give me in IT I could do it from scratch.
 My plus was that I knew python and devops very well.

 I started planning the architecture and decided to do this in flask.
 I never made an API before but I do knew that flask maps requests and funtions.
 I was familiar with flask so never thought of django.
 You can do this in django too.